Channels TV: Partnership

-in 2019, Channels Tv launched "Gist Nigeria", it's first co-production with BBC with Wale Fakile and Ajoke Lijadu-Ulohotse as hosts.
+in 2019, Channels TV launched Gist Nigeria, its first co-production with BBC with Wale Fakile and Ajoke Lijadu-Ulohotse as hosts.

 On 22 March 2014, Tezuka Productions partnership with Channels TV to broadcast 8 episode spin-off series of Astro Boy, Little Astro Boy, which was aimed for preschoolers on Channels TV's children's block.

-On Friday, 14 August 2015, Deutsche Welle said it had signed a partnership agreement with "Channels TV" to demonstrates the long tradition of airing a positive view of Africa.

-Peter Limbourg, the Director-General of Deutsche Welle describe Channels TV as a great television station and a perfect partner for Deutsche Welle.
+On Friday, 14 August 2015, Deutsche Welle said it had signed a partnership agreement with Channels TV to demonstrates the long tradition of airing a positive view of Africa.
+Peter Limbourg, the director-general of Deutsche Welle describe Channels TV as a great television station and a perfect partner for Deutsche Welle.
 Limbourg said "We at Deutsche Welle think that we have to report the great things that happen in Africa, especially in Nigeria.

-John Momoh, the Chief Executive Officer of Channels TV described the partnership as "Made from heaven".
+John Momoh, the chief executive officer of Channels TV described the partnership as "Made from heaven".

 He said, "This is part of our strategy to tell the African story, especially that of Nigeria, from the African perspective so that we do not leave this key element of definition of who we are, what we do and why, to other people to tell on our behalf".

-In August 2015, Channels TV signed a memorandum of understanding with the United Nations on News coverage.
-The United Nations was represented by Ban Ki-moon, the Secretary-General of the United Nations.
+In August 2015, Channels TV signed a memorandum of understanding with the United Nations on news coverage.
+The United Nations was represented by Ban Ki-moon, the secretary-general of the United Nations.